 Self-service technology: fast but not furious!

-Global Self-Service Technology Market is expected to garner $31.75 billion by 2020.
-It’s increasingly difficult to find retail shops, restaurants and public spaces that don’t utilise self-service technologies in some form.
+It’s increasingly difficult to find retail shops, restaurants, and public spaces that don’t utilize self-service technologies in some form.

 We all want to get things done fast, without having to stress over how the service will be done.
 That is why more and more frequently, businesses are implementing self-service applications to improve their customer service and reduce costs.